YinseoCho/Bayes_UGent_2018/day1_intro_bayes/day1_intro_bayes.md

 <img src="thinking.gif" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="600px" style="display: block; margin: auto;" />

-Probability axioms
+Probability axioms (Kolmogorov, 1933)
 ========================================================
 incremental: true
 type: lineheight

-A probability is a numerical value assigned to an event $A$, this event being a possibility of an ensemble $\Omega$ (the ensemble of all possible events).
+A probability is **a numerical value** assigned to an event $A$, this event being a possibility of an ensemble $\Omega$ (the ensemble of all possible events).
 Probabilities conform to the following axioms (the third axiom is only valid for mutually exclusive events):

 + **Non-negativity.** $P(A_{i}) \geq 0$
 + **Normalisation.** $P(\Omega) = 1$
 + **Additivity.** $P(A_{1}\cup A_{2}\cup \ldots) = \sum_{i=1}^{+\infty}P(A_{i})$

-<small>*Kolmogorov, A.N.
-(1933).
-"Foundations of the Theory of Probability”.*</small>

 Classical (or theoretical) interpretation
 ========================================================